cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 Again note the bash scripts used to install the application.
 This node has a contained_in relationship to the nodejs node which means that it will be deployed inside the node.js server
 Lets [deploy](quickstart.html) again and see the entire application stack but without the db connection yet

-#Step 9: Connecting the Node.JS application to the mongo DB
+## Step 9: Connecting the nodejs Application to MongoDB

 <a href="https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost/compare/step8...step9" class="btn btn-default" role="button"><i class="fa fa-search"></i>  Code Diff</a>